Moody's sees negative ratings trend for Asian firms

 "About 90 percent of total refinancing among both domestic and cross-border issuance reside with investment-grade corporate issuers, of which 77 percent are domestic bonds issued by blue-chip firms, well-recognized local names, or quasi-sovereign entities," Moody's said.

-Of countries where Moody's had a negative outlook on the banking sector, Long said problems facing Japanese banks such as low profitability and weak government finances were unlikely to affect the sector's ratings in the next 12 months.

-As for India, the government appeared committed to injecting capital in state-owned banks to boost tier-one ratios to at least 8 percent, which was positive amid rising non-performing loans and stress in the country's power and aviation sectors.

-"The likelihood of a credit crunch in Asia is low, thanks to strong finances in most Asian governments and generally healthy, well-capitalized banking systems," Moody's said in its report, based on the assumption there will not be a full-blown European sovereign and financial crisis.
+"The likelihood of a credit crunch in Asia is low, thanks to strong finances in most Asian governments and generally healthy, well-capitalized banking systems," it added, based on the assumption there will not be a full-blown European sovereign and financial crisis.

-Nevertheless, the availability of credit in Asia will remain tight, affecting the region's companies amid heightened risk aversion of both investors and banks.
+Nevertheless, the availability of credit in Asia will remain tight amid heightened risk aversion of both investors and banks.

 "Banks in Europe must deleverage to meet regulatory capital requirements, and two years of rapid loan growth in key Asian countries will constrain future lending," Moody's said.